shamimbdpro/unlimited-theme-addons/readme.txt

 - **Hide Admin Bar** - Unlimited Theme Addons allow you to hide admin bar for frontend.
 To hide admin bar first have to enable the extension from *Dashboard > Theme Addons > Addons*.
 - **Hide WooCommerce Price** - If you are using WooCommerce and want to hide price then this plugin for you.
 To hide price for WooCommerce first have to enable the extension from *Dashboard > Theme Addons > Addons*.
 - **WooCommerce Direct Checkout** - You can skip cart page and and redirect to checkout page after added to cart.
 To enable direct checkout you have to enable the extension from *Dashboard > Theme Addons > Addons*.
+- **WooCommerce Hide Related Products** - You can disable or remove woocommerce related product from your website by enabling this addons.
+To hide the WooCommerce related product you have to enable the extension from *Dashboard > Theme Addons > Addons*.

 ### [**Try Premium Version with $4.99**](https://codepopular.com/product/unlimited-theme-addons-pro/)
 Unlimited Theme Addon offering paid version where you can build creative countdown timer with Elementor.
 Boost your store sale with countdown timer.
-Show the available offer time to your cusotmer with this plugin.
+Show the available offer time to your customer with this plugin.
 We are still working to add more feature in premium version. don't miss out the chance to get it with very simple price.

 ### [**Countdown Timer Pro Features**](https://codepopular.com/product/unlimited-theme-addons-pro/)